Tributes to victims on 32nd anniversary of Montreal's Polytechnique mass shooting

 Fourteen beams of light representing the shooting victims will be projected into the sky Monday evening from Mount Royal, where Trudeau, Quebec Premier Francois Legault and Montreal Mayor Valerie Plante are set to be present.
 However, due to the COVID-19 pandemic, organizers are asking crowds not to gather.

--- This report by The Canadian Press was first published Dec.
+This report by The Canadian Press was first published Dec.
 6, 2021.
-With files from Erika Ibrahim and Mia Rabson in Ottawa
+With files from Erika Ibrahim and Mia Rabson in Ottawa.
+With files from CTV News Montreal.